fmancinelli/web-xmpp/README.markdown

 * The user name for each page is automatically generated.
 If you want to connect using a specific user name, you can do it by specifying the `username` parameter in the query string (e.g., connecting to `http://127.0.0.1/web-xmpp/?username=cool_user_name`

-* All the messages are sent by default to the group chat, thus, received by everyone connected in a given moment.
-If you want to sent a private message to a user you can use the `<-` operator.
-If you write in the text area a message with the form `username@web-xmpp <- msg` this will send a private message to `username@web-xmpp`.
+* All the messages are sent by default to the group chat, thus, received by everyone connected at a given moment.
+If you want to send a private message to a user you can use the `<-` operator: if you write in the text area a message with the form `username@web-xmpp <- msg` this will send a private message to `username@web-xmpp`.

-* The server also open a standard TCP port listening for connection.
+* The server also opens a standard TCP port listening for connection.
 You can use you favourite XMPP client to connect to the server and participate to the group chat.
 The multi-user chat room is called `web-xmpp`.

 Have fun.